-Rediscovered and cultivated at Michigan State University by plant geneticist Dr. Steve van Nocker and botanist Chris Gottschalk, who have done extensive research and trials on red-fleshed apple varieties and started the Michigan PureRed breeding program.
-Singled out from more than a hundred varieties for its fruit size, vigor and disease resistance, as well as its deep red juice, high in anthocyanins and antioxidants.
+Rediscovered and cultivated at Michigan State U by plant geneticist Dr. Steve van Nocker and botanist Chris Gottschalk, who have done extensive research and trials on red-fleshed apple varieties and started the Michigan PureRed breeding program.
+Otterson was selected as one of the best from more than a hundred varieties for its size, vigor and disease resistance, as well as its deep red juice, high in anthocyanins and antioxidants.

 Click here for a complete list of qualifying items.